israelhudson/side_sheet/README.md

 # side_sheet
- a flutter package for implementing of side sheets
+A flutter package for implementing of side sheets

 A sample. font: https://material.io/components/sheets-side#usage